 Second – layer masks allow us to partially or completely hide a section of the layer without deleting the actual pixels of that layer – we are merely “masking” the layer.
 By painting with a black brush in a layer mask we will hide the painted area.
 If the brush is at various opacities (smaller than 100%) than we will partially hide that section and achieve a transparency effect that is very good for blending various objects in a scene.
 White color reveals a section of the layer – so for example, if we fill the layer mask with black (Shift + F5) we will completely hide the layer.
 Painting with a white brush at various opacities will partially or completely reveal the painted section.

-10 comments on “Create an Awesome Underwater Scene Depicting a Dragon and a Treasure Hunter”
+10 responses to “Create an Awesome Underwater Scene Depicting a Dragon and a Treasure Hunter”

 The Cathedral image is broken.
 Pls fix otherwise great tutorial!